olson-sean-k/nym/README.md

 ## Usage

-Nym commands are formed from flags, options, an actuator, and a transform comprised of a from-pattern and to-pattern.
-An _actuator_ is a file operation like append, copy, link, or move.
-A _transform_ is a from-pattern used to match source files and a to-pattern used to resolve destination paths.
+Nym commands are formed from flags, options, and an actuator followed by a transform comprised of a from-pattern and to-pattern.
+An actuator is a file operation like `append`, `copy`, `link`, or `move`.
+A transform is a from-pattern used to match source files and a to-pattern used to resolve destination paths.

-The following command copies all files in the working directory tree to a file with an appended `.bak` extension:
+The following command copies all files in the working directory tree to a neighboring file with an appended `.bak` extension:

 ```shell
 nym copy '**' '{#1}.bak'
 ```

 Here, `copy` is the actuator, `**` is the from-pattern, and `{#1}.bak` is the to-pattern.
+In most shells, patterns must be escaped to avoid interacting with features like expansion.
+Quoting patterns usually prevents these unwanted interactions.

 ## From-Patterns